 How Do You Calculate Points?

-What I CAN tell you, is that it's algorithmic, and that we'll be looking to tweak this over time, based on metrics we aggregate from the users themselves.
+We do weigh these criteria differently, and I regularly tweak how criteria are weighed in an effort to create a genuine balance, based on metrics we aggregate from the users themselves.
+The average submitted and published review comes in around 3800 points, and that's the same average of cost in points on a redeemed game.
 It's a system that we want to be fair, but leaning in favor of the user.
 We don't want people to run out of points.
 After all, that would defeat the purpose.
 So it's an ongoing mechanism that we hope to perfect over time.

 The Basics

-Once you sign up for an account, just go to your profile and click the button to review games in your library.
-Once you've reviewed your game and it has been approved for publishing by our moderators, you will receive points in your account, which you can then spend on redeeming games.
+Once you sign up for an account, just go to your profile and click the button to review a game in your Steam library.
+If you've signed up using a code, you will already have points you can use to redeem up to 3 games, even before you have to review anything.
+Once you've reviewed your game and submitted it, and it has been approved for publishing by our moderators, you will receive points in your account, which you can then spend on redeeming new games.

 Side note: Due to Steam's latest privacy changes, please make sure your library is public so the system can fetch and verify the games you already own.

 Games that you can redeem are worth anywhere from 120 points to several thousand.
-And before you ask, I also can't tell you how we calculate how many points a game is worth either.
-You'll just have to trust me.
+We use a number of factors to calculate how many points a game is worth, including:

 From your user page, a link is provided to a list of games with available keys.
 If you're unsure about a game, we have a quick link on this page for you to look at the game on Steam.
 Once you decide on a game, the points are automatically deducted from your total.
 At the same time, the key will show up on your user page, in a list of keys assigned to your account.
 You can have 3 games redeemed at any one time that have not been reviewed yet.

 Once a game is redeemed, you can choose to review that game from your user page at any time.
-Obviously, we recommend you play it first, to the end if possible, but it doesn't necessarily need to be beaten.
+Obviously, we recommend you play it first, as much as you can to consider it reviewable, but it doesn't necessarily need to be beaten.
 Once a review is submitted for moderation, it is no longer editable.
 However you can save your review as a draft for as long as you need, and come back to it periodically to add to it before you feel it is ready.

 Writing a Review

 Reviews are structured using a handful of different sections.
-I'd like to think creating one is a straightforward process, but I know that's only because I have an intimate knowledge of the software we use.
-I'm hoping to get some good feedback on what we can do to make it easier for everyone.
+I like to think creating one is a straightforward process, but I'm hoping to get some good feedback on what we can do to make it easier for everyone.

-• The Main Content, which is categorized by the Subhead (a main headline directly below the Featured Image), Copy Sections, and Images, which are inserted between the copy.
+- The Main Content, which is categorized by the Subhead (a main headline directly below the Featured Image), Overall Score, Copy Sections and Images, which are inserted between the copy.

-While we recommend using all of these different features, we don't require it.
+While we HIGHLY recommend using all of these different features to maximize your points, we don't require it.
 For a general idea of how these parts fit together on a full page, check out the reviews linked in the Featured Reviews section of the home page.

 Moderation